Louise Mc Grath

 Best of luck to the finalists today.. may the odds be ever in your favour!

 Scoil Mhuire (1996-2004), Ballincollig Community School (2004-2010) and University College Cork (UCC) (2010-2014)

 Bachelors degree (BSc.) in Chemistry with Forensic Science

 Favourite thing to do in science: My favourite thing about science is learning new things.
 The way for me to learn new things is to carry out experiments!
 For my PhD I have to carry out lots of experiments to try and understand what is happening, and so every day is great fun!
 Scientific outreach activities are also great fun because I get to show people cool and interesting things, plus I like being able to inspire people!
 Science is all around us so why not try and learn something new everyday?

-I am inquisitive, ready for adventure and I love doing new wonderful things!
+About Me: I am inquisitive, ready for adventure and I love doing new wonderful things!

 I live with my mum, dad and my brother at home.
 I have many interests such as gaming, reading, anime, travelling, scuba diving and fencing.
 I love to travel around the world, and I have been to exotic places.
 In fact I plan to visit my friend who lives in Japan in 2017.
 While I travel I like to go scuba diving as well because the underwater world is pretty amazing and unique!

 Fencing is great fun as I get to play with swords and fight people with them!
 There is a lot of skill required for fencing but if you ever get a chance to try it then do!
 I absolutely love it!
 I have done archery in college as well, but I have a few more things I have yet to try, such as skydiving and bungee jumping….
 I do hope that I get a chance to try skydiving at some point, maybe before I finish my PhD?!
 I would try anything once, and that applies to food too as I have had some unusual dishes such as reindeer, frogs legs, pigs tail, camel, crickets, cactus, crocodile and kangaroo!